Dear IGGI Community:

 For example, Pro Publica reported in 2014 that many leaders of teaching hospitals had close ties to drug companies, which pose significant financial conflicts of interest for doctors treating patients with pharmaceuticals .

 New technologies will complicate oversight further.
 Although promising, some of these technologies are difficult to detect when abused.
 For example, consider that advances in nano technologies are becoming increasingly small (the size of a grain of sand ), pervasive (many are designed to monitor the human brain ), and wireless (signaling and data capture without wires ).
 How prepared are we to conduct oversight given potential abuses?

-See the PowerPoint from this talk below.
+Alternatively, see the PowerPoint from this talk imbedded below.